rickyen1011/baeysian-learning/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
       Participants need to register separately from the main ASRU Workshop.
 A fee of USD$120 (covering Workshop, Proceedings, Break) is required for registering the Bayesian Symposium.
 ASRU participants are welcome to join this Celebration Workshop with an extra $100 (Satellite Workshop registration will be done separately from ASRU Workshop registration).
-Invited speakers are waived from paying registration fees
+Invited speakers are waived from paying registration fees.
     </p>
   </div>
 </div>